webgptorg/book/ABSTRACT.md

 # 🤍 The Book Abstract

-> It's time for a paradigm shift! **The future of software is in plain English**, French or Latin.<!-- .. not Python, JavaScript or C. -->
+**It's time for a paradigm shift!
+The future of software is in plain English, French or Latin.<!-- .. not Python, JavaScript or C. -->**

 During the computer revolution, we have seen [multiple generations of computer languages](https://github.com/webgptorg/promptbook/discussions/180), from the physical rewiring of the vacuum tubes through low-level machine code to the high-level languages like Python or JavaScript.
 And now, we're on the edge of the **next revolution**!